plewkowycz/crypto-mobile-app/README.md

 - Launch the app, open the Side Menu, and verify the text "Side menu" and the legend about "the Ultimate Question of Life...".
 - Tap "Get the ultimate answer" and verify a popup with the value 42.
 Tap "OK".
 - Tap the button again and confirm the value is still 42.
-- Leave the sidebar, return, tap the button again, and confirm the answer is always 42.

-Note: This scenario is not fully stable in automation (see Notes).

 **Dashboard**
 ***Scenario 1:***